 But the rise of smartphones in the developing world as well as the increased popularity of crowd-funding meant that an update was needed.

-“It’s growing so fast that we had to have a mobile-responsive site and we put in crowd-funding because it’s a thing that everyone knows about now.
-So instead of just having a project page we now have a crowd-funding page,” says Veerman.
+“It’s growing so fast that we had to have a mobile-responsive site and we put in crowd-funding because it’s a thing that everyone knows about now,” says Veerman.

 And for Veerman, the investment is justified.